-Learn to make Pancit Canton through this easy recipe.
+Learn to make authentic Pancit Canton through this easy recipe.
 These Filipino noodles, flavoured with garlic, ginger and soy sauce, then stir fried with vegetables, pork and shrimp are simply to die for!!

 Filipino noodles with pork and shrimp aka Pancit Canton are very hot in our house right now.
-It seems that children simply don’t get tired of these moorish, salty noodles with crunchy vegetables and neither do we.
+It seems that children simply don’t get tired of these salty noodles with crunchy vegetables, and neither do we.

-And this, my friends, is very good news because Filipino noodles are quick, made with everyday ingredients that are mostly likely already in your fridge and pantry, and they are FULL of good stuff!
+Filipino noodles are quick, made with everyday ingredients, that are most likely already in your fridge and pantry, and they are FULL of good stuff!
 They are also pretty economical!

 What is Filipino food like?

-For Asian food, Filipino food stands out for its short ingredient list and the lack of obscure items.
+When it comes to Asian food, Filipino food stands out for its short ingredient list and a lack of obscure items.
 Salty and sour taste is what characterises it and it is very easy to recreate at home.

-It is NOT eaten with chopsticks as in many Asian countries but with a fork and a spoon.
-Yes, I meant to say a spoon and not a knife. 🙂
+Interestingly enough, the food is NOT eaten with chopsticks, as in many Asian countries, but with a fork and a spoon.
+Yes, I meant to say a spoon and not a knife.

-After I posted the recipe for Chicken Adobo, it became pretty clear that you, my friends, LOVED it and wanted more of similar recipes.
-So today I come to you with another family favourite and an incredibly popular dish in the Philippines-Pancit Canton.
+After I posted the recipe for my Filipino Chicken Adobo, it became pretty clear that you, my friends, LOVED it.
+And you asked for more of similar recipes.
+So today I come to you with another family favourite, and an incredibly popular dish in the Philippines.
+Pancit Canton.

 Pancit simply means “noodles” in the Philippines and Canton-“Chinese”.
-A large portion of the Filipino cuisine is influenced by the Chinese, but after centuries of cooking it, they made it their own and Pancit Canton is a good example of it.
+A large portion of the Filipino cuisine is influenced by the Chinese.
+But after centuries of cooking it, they made it their own, and Pancit is a good example of it.

 So let’s talk about this crazy delicious yet simple dish.
-Pancit Canton is pretty special to the Filipinos and is often made for birthday celebrations.
+Pancit is pretty special to the Filipinos, and is often made for birthday celebrations.
 I ate a lot of these delicious noodles in my year in the Philippines, as we constantly got invited to birthday parties!

 It can be made with pork or chicken, with or without shrimp, with egg noodles or cellophane noodles (the clear kind, and my personal favourite).